Menu

 174 cm

 Bronson had sizeable co-starring roles in The Magnificent Seven (1960), The Great Escape (1963), This Property Is Condemned (1966), and The Dirty Dozen (1967).
-On television, Bronson was nominated for an Emmy Award for his supporting role in an episode of General Electric Theater, and performed in many major television shows.
-Eventually, actor Alain Delon (who was a fan of Bronson) hired him to co-star with him in the French film Adieu l'ami (1968).
-That year, he played one of the leads in the Italian spaghetti western, Once Upon a Time in the West (1968).
-Bronson continued playing leads in various action, western, and war films made in Europe, including Rider on the Rain (1970), which won Golden Globe Award for Best Foreign Language Film.
+Bronson also performed in many major television shows, and was nominated for an Emmy Award for his supporting role in an episode of General Electric Theater.
+Actor Alain Delon (who was a fan of Bronson) hired him to co-star with him in the French film Adieu l'ami (1968).
+That year, he also played one of the leads in the Italian spaghetti Western, Once Upon a Time in the West (1968).
+Bronson continued playing leads in various action, Western, and war films made in Europe, including Rider on the Rain (1970), which won a Golden Globe Award for Best Foreign Language Film.
 During this time Bronson was the most popular American actor in Europe.

-Eventually, he returned to the United States to make more films, working with director Michael Winner.
-Their first collaborations included Chato's Land (1972), The Mechanic (1972) and The Stone Killer (1973).
-At this point, he became the world's number-one box office star, commanding $1 million per film.
-In 1974, Bronson starred in the controversial film Death Wish (also directed by Winner), about an architect-turned-vigilante, a role that typified the rest of his career.
+After this period, he returned to the United States to make more films, working with director Michael Winner.
+Their early collaborations included Chato's Land (1972), The Mechanic (1972) and The Stone Killer (1973).
+At this point, he became the world's top box-office star, commanding a salary of $1 million per film.
+In 1974, Bronson starred in the controversial film Death Wish (also directed by Winner), about an architect turned vigilante, a role that typified most of the characters he played for the rest of his career.
 Most critics initially panned the film as exploitative, but the movie was a major box-office success and spawned four sequels.

 Source : Wikipedia